-Executing script automatically adopts the reading/writing privileges on any administration sessions already open on the firewalls in question.
+The read/write privileges on any administration sessions already open on the firewalls in question are automatically adopted when a script is run.

-9.7.2 Scheduling the execution of scripts in command line
+10.7.2 Scheduling the execution of scripts in command line

 The at shell command makes it possible to schedule the execution of tasks.
 Among other functions, it allows the execution of the command smc-sns-cli-script to be scheduled.